Updated: Oct 2

 1 | Concept Presentation

 The concept presentation is the first set of documentation that is sent to the client following our initial meeting.
-During this initial meeting we will measure your spaces (if needed), discuss your answers to our on-boarding questionnaire and go through your needs and wants.
+During this initial meeting we will measure your spaces (if needed), discuss your answers to our on-boarding questionnaire, look through your inspiration images and discuss your needs and wants.
 All this information is used in the concept presentation to start putting together a design.
 The concept presentation can include a floorplan review, moodboards and coloured elevations.
 Depending on the size of the project, you may get all of these in the first concept presentation document, or we may build on this document over time.

 Floorplan review: using our check measure dimensions, we put together 1-3 options of how the space can be used to achieve the best results for your needs.